intervortex/vortex/site/content/posts/blurbs/2023-07-06-blurb-state-of-the-vortex-mid-year-2023.md

 - - -

 To close us off, here are a few words of the strange and estranged unicorn.
-Perhaps, **Ferday's Fortune** will be positive this time:
+Perhaps, **Ferday's Fortune** will show us the way to an enlightened new age:

 > *Here we are, mid-year 2023.
 And there is fatigue, nibbling at the very edges of existence and sanity.
 I reckon this is simply inevitability, but this old unicorn, at least, is not interested in new tricks, and so onwards with the ouroboros of listening.*
 >